mab2zq/updated_instructions/Basic-instructions.md

 git clone https://github.com/johnmatter/sbrt_radiomics
 ```

 For Windows computers connecting to Rivanna is more difficult.
-Either you need to someone obtain or mimic Linux or use a ssh client.
+Either you need to obtain/mimic Linux or use a ssh client.
 Some of the options are:

 -A disk partition with a Linux Operating system